Silfaz/digitalgarden/content/projects/fermentation/Vegetable recipes.md

 ---
-title: Vegetable (and some fruit) recipes
+title: "Vegetable (and some fruit) recipes"
 ---

 ## Fermented daikon radish